Bio and Re-Publication Policy…

 - Making snarky comments on Twitter

-- Saying politically incorrect things on my Daisy Luther Facebook page
+- Saying politically incorrect things and posting pictures of my pets on Facebook

 - Innocently inciting the wrath of someone who wants to be offended on my Organic Prepper Facebook page, regardless of my attempts to behave myself.